 A lisp is a Functional Speech Disorder (FSD) or a kind of communication disorder where a child faces difficulty producing the /s/ and /z/ sounds.
 According to statistics, about 42 million adults and children in the US have a communication disorder (National Institute on Deafness and Other Communication Disorders).
 Of

 At times, a child has difficulties with other sounds such as J, ch and sh as well.
-Lisping affects 10 percent of the population and around 9 percent need serious treatment.
+Lisping affects 10 percent of the population and around 9 percent need serious treatment by an occupational therapist in Sydney.
 Lisping has no clear known cause and is generally referred to as a speech delay of unidentified origin.

 Lisps and kid’s academic life